-Second Hand Sale.
-Each year SIGP has garage sales to raise money to fund our awards.
+Garage Sales Each year SIGP has garage sales to raise money to fund our awards.

-Dine-Around-Town Raffle is our biggest fundraiser of the year.
+For the Love of Wine Raffle is our biggest fundraiser of the year.
 In recent years we have raised over $7,000 which funds the majority of our awards.

 Mini Fundraiser are another way SIGP members get together to socialize, have fun and raiser money to improve the lives of women and girls through programs leading to social and economic empowerment.

-Positive Images Inc., a woman’s residential rehabilitation program in Detroit.
+Positive Images Inc., is a woman’s residential rehabilitation program in Detroit.
 Our Soroptimist Resource Center in Positive Images provides tutoring, and a library in the residential housing center.
 Soroptimist members contribute gifts at Christmas, provide special Mother's Day items and provide personal hygiene buckets for the women in Positive Images.